Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 Another upside that builds on the previous point is that iGPUs generate far less heat.
 Dedicated graphics cards will come with their own fan (or fans), but in order to see the most beautiful visuals possible, that might not be enough.

 As far as laptop GPUs are concerned, they are very likely to heat your lap when gaming, whether you use a discrete or integrated GPU.
-If you intend to regularly game on your laptop, it would be best to grab a cooling pad.
+If you intend to frequently game on your laptop, it would be best to grab a cooling pad.
 Even then, you will want to have your laptop on a desk, table, or any other surface that isn’t your lap.

 If you aren’t looking to play games and simply plan on using your computer for work-related tasks (provided this doesn’t include GPU-intensive things like 3D modeling) or to browse the web, watch Netflix, etc., an integrated graphics card is probably the right choice for you.